copsTvFan/cops-episode-guide/guide.md

   of a church.
 The lt. can't read his sign and tells him so.
 The man drives around on the lawn and steps out with a shotgun taped around his neck.
 Major John Woodward says the man wants to talk to Art Bell on the radio, but he isn't on right now.
-He tapes the word “help” on his door and runs over a sprinkler so he can drink the water.
+He tapes the word "help" on his door and runs over a sprinkler so he can drink the water.
 Sgt.
 Lance Alforn might go in with a taser.
 The man wants a bullhorn, but they make him yell to wear himself out.
-  Then he tapes the word “coup” on the windshield.
+  Then he tapes the word "coup" on the windshield.
 They toss in a flash grenade, taser him and break out the passenger window to pull him out.
 The ambulance will treat him and then take him to jail.
 The guy was paranoid and kept ranting about a right wing conspiracy.